phasecurve/kept/readme.md

 From a fresh clone:

 1. make setup
+2. make build → builds all packages.
-2. make test → green.
+3. make test → green with 100% coverage.
-3. make deploy-staging → deploys and tests staging environment.
+4. make deploy-staging → deploys and tests staging environment.